 Cancer is a disease that is characterized by the abnormal cells growth that can then invade adjoining parts or organs (WHO 2018).
 There are various kinds of cancer that affect women, five affect the reproductive system namely, cervix, ovary, uterus, vagina and vulva.
 Of these, the most common ones are breast cancer and cervical cancer.
-Infection with high risk Human Papilloma Virus (HPV).
-Causes about 99.7% of cervical cancer is caused by persistent There are varous types of HPV but 16 as well as 18 (onco genic types) are the ones responsible for cervical cancer.
+Infection with high risk Human Papilloma Virus (HPV) causes about 99.7% of cervical cancer.
+There are various types of HPV but 16 as well as 18 (onco genic types) are the ones responsible for cervical cancer (WHO 2014).

 Cervical cancer is considered as a public health concern that is causing high morbidity and mortality among women.
-Of the female reproductive system cancers cervical cancer is found to be the most common cancer in sub-Saharan African women and the fourth most common cancer among women worldwide.
-According to Ferlay et al., (2012)., it was found to be a common female cancer in many low-income countries.
-It is a preventable disease, It is a cancer found in the cells of the cervix.
+Of the female reproductive system cancers cervical cancer is found to be the most common cancer in sub-Saharan African women and the fourth most common cancer among women worldwide (IARC 2012).
+According to Ferlay et al., (2012)., it was found to be a common female cancer in many lowincome countries.
+It is a preventable disease; it is a cancer found in the cells of the cervix.

-About 500,000 women are diagnosed in globally every year and its responsible for more than 280,000 deaths annually.
+In a related study by WHO (2012) about 500,000 women are diagnosed globally every year and its responsible for more than 280,000 deaths annually.
 80% of incidence of cancer of the cervix across the globe of cases occurs in developing countries.
-Screening for cancer of the cervix compared with other cancers, is the most effective, it has the ability to detect precancerous stage and high-risk type Human Papilloma Virus (HPV) which causes 70% cervical cancers through Pap smear (WHO, 2012).
+Screening for cancer of the cervix compared with other cancers, is the most effective, it has the ability to detect pre-cancerous stage and high-risk type Human Papilloma Virus (HPV) which causes 70% cervical cancers through Pap smear.
 The risk factors for cancer of the cervix; include persistent infection by human papillomavirus (HPV) high-risk (HPV-hr), especially HPV-16 and HPV-18 virus.

-Cervical cancer is preventable, and effective screening programs reduce associated mortality and morbidity. prevention of cancer of the cervix includes primary, secondary and tertiary prevention methods.
+Cervical cancer is preventable, and effective screening programs reduce associated mortality and morbidity.
+Prevention of cancer of the cervix includes primary, secondary and tertiary prevention methods.
 Primary prevention involves vaccination and avoiding exposure to risk factors; secondary prevention involves detection of precancerous disease and treatment.
-Tertiary prevention includes measures to reduce, recurrence or progression to invasive disease (Couture et al 2009)
+Tertiary prevention includes measures to reduce, recurrence or progression to invasive disease (Couture et al 2009).